earthly/website/blog/_posts/2022-03-29-postgres-docker.md

 In this article, you've learned about running a PostgreSQL instance on Docker.
 You implemented the instance using Docker and used a GUI and pgAdmin to connect to the database.
 You also learned about a few best practices like using a persistent volume to store data so that you can offer a smooth experience and secure data.

 In order to deploy your container-based applications, you need to implement a CI/CD pipeline that will continuously build your Docker image and deploy it when new versions of your code are available.
-[Earthly](https://docs.earthly.dev/docs/guides/docker-in-earthly) is a popular CI tool that can be used to automate your container deployments using Docker.
+[Earthly](https://docs.earthly.dev/docs/guides/docker-in-earthly) is a popular CI tool that can be used to automate your container deployments.
 It provides integrations with most of the popular CI tools, like [Jenkins](https://www.jenkins.io), [AWS CodeBuild](https://aws.amazon.com/codebuild/), [CircleCI](https://circleci.com), and [GitHub Actions](https://github.com/features/actions).
 You can learn more about Earthly on their [website](https://earthly.dev/).

 {% include cta/cta1.html %}